cchristner/readWatchListen/README.md

 # readWatchListen
-things I have read, should read, or will read (or watch or listen to)
+Things I have read, should read, or will read (or watch or listen to).

 -------------------------
-- computer history -
+computer history
 -------------------------
 https://github.com/watson/awesome-computer-history